andy-guttridge/song-mates/README.md

 </p>

 #### JSHint JavaScript validator
 The small amount of custom JavaScript code for the project was passed through the JSHint validator.
 This detected a number of missing semi-colons and a missing `let` keyword.
 These issues have been corrected, and the JavaScript now passes validation.
-Note that JSHint flags an issue with an undefined `bootstrap` variable, however this because JSHint does not have access to the Bootstrap CDN import defined within a `<script>` tag in the `base.html` template.
+Note that JSHint flags an issue with an undefined `bootstrap` variable, however this is because JSHint does not have access to the Bootstrap CDN import defined within a `<script>` tag in the `base.html` template.
 The Google Chrome inspector confirms there are no JavaScript errors with the deployed site.

 <p align="center">
     <img src="readme_media/js_hint.png">